 Having “snow-birds” for parents I find myself spending most of my kids spring breaks in Florida.
 With Anna, 9 and Gus, 5 we have spent more than enough time at Disney World, this year I wanted to try something different.
 I had heard great things about visiting the Kennedy Space Center and having never been myself and my kids budding interest in space exploration, I started exploring tour options on NASA’s website.

 The Space Center offers a variety of special programs and tours for all ages.
-I happened to luck out with our visit dates and was able to book the “Fly With An Astronaut” tour
+I happened to luck out with our visit dates and was able to book the “Fly With An Astronaut” tour.

 After the tour with Norm we visited the Apollo exhibit which is not to be missed.
 Reenactments of the Apollo launches, interactive moon-walking videos, and moon rock displays are fun for all ages.